 The total estimated costs for measures recommended as part of Phase I come to \$12.3 million.
 The additional measures that constitute Phase II of this IP cost another \$10.3 million, for a total IP cost estimate of \$22.6 million.
 Total costs are summarized for agricultural and residential measures in Table 6-1.
-Unit costs are summarized by measure in Section 1 and by implementation phase in Table 8-2.
+A detailed description of costs is provided in Attachment A, Table A-20.